 If you’re looking to shave different parts of your body, our dermatologists recommended using a women’s razor due to its pivoting head and ergonomic handle.
 But with so many options on the market, it can be hard to pinpoint the best one for your needs — we consulted our experts on key features to consider when shopping for a women’s razor, including lubrication, blades and handle style.

-- Look for a razor with wide lubrication strips.
+Look for a razor with wide lubrication strips.
 When it comes to shaving large or delicate areas of the body, our experts told us having an adequate amount of lubrication can help the razor properly glide over the skin and prevent irritation, razor burn and bumps.
-“Women's razors tend to have a moisturizing ring built around the blade, which is perfect if you are shaving the legs but would interfere with coarse hair on the face in men,” Shirazi noted.
+“Women's razors tend to have a moisturizing ring built around the blade, which is perfect if you are shaving the legs but would interfere with coarse hair on the face in men,” Shirazi says.